Reviem0/cf_ai_chat-app/README.md

   - **Cloudflare D1**: Stores chat sessions and short-term conversation history.
   - **Cloudflare Vectorize**: Vector database for long-term semantic recall, global facts, and uploaded documents.
   - **Durable Objects**: Coordinates AI calls, RAG retrieval, and token budgeting per session.
-- **Workflows**: Cloudflare Workflows are used for background tasks like scraping, cleaning, and embedding URLs shared in the chat.
+- **Workflows & Link Scraping**: Any URLs shared in the chat are dynamically extracted and processed by Cloudflare Workflows.
+Web pages are automatically fetched, cleaned, chunked, and stored as vector embeddings in the background.
-- **RAG & Uploads**: Upload `.txt`, `.docx`, and `.zip` files.
-Their content is chunked, vectorized, and automatically retrieved when relevant to the conversation.
+- **RAG & File Uploads**: Upload `.txt`, `.docx`, and `.zip` files.
+Their content, along with scraped web links, is chunked, vectorized, and automatically retrieved when relevant to the conversation.
 - **Token-Aware Window Management**: Dynamically trims conversation history to fit within the Llama 3 context limits, using the `llama3-tokenizer-js` package.

 ## Architecture